Use the raw THCA percentage from the cannabinoid panel, not marketing copy.

 How to find THCA % on a COA

 A Certificate of Analysis (COA) from an accredited lab will list THCA as a percentage of the total sample weight.
 Look for a line labeled "THCA" in the cannabinoid panel — not "Total THC," which is a calculated figure.
 The raw THCA percentage is what you enter into this calculator.
-Reputable vendors publish current COAs on their product pages or provide a QR code on the packaging.
+Many reputable vendors publish current COAs on their product pages or provide a QR code on the packaging, but you should verify that documentation yourself.

 Real-world limitations